Tuesday, April 21, 2026

 Many conservatives like to say that we don't need government policies to promote the public good because the public good is nothing but the sum of the private good of the individual members of our society.
 If everyone gets what he/she wants through the free market, the welfare of the whole society is maximized, and anything that the government does can only subtract from the welfare of society.

 That sounds persuasive, but is it true?
 If everyone gets what he/she wants, does that really mean that the welfare of the whole society is maximized?
-Is welfare of the whole society merely the sum welfare of its members, or does the public good of the society include things that the individual members do not include in their sense of their own wellbeing?
+Is welfare of the whole society merely the sum of the welfare of its members, or does the public good of the society include things that the individual members do not include in their sense of their own wellbeing?
 The answer is complex because it depends on the way that the costs of individual choices are apportioned.
 To see why this is so, consider the case of portion sizes of meals in American restaurants.

 Why Have Portion Sizes Increased So Much?